stassop/flutter_event_calendar/README.md

 # Flutter Calendar

-Building a Material 3 themeable event calendar widget.
+### Building a Material 3 themeable event calendar widget.

-Photo by Chandan Chaurasia on Unsplash

 ## Why Build a Calendar in Flutter?